DataDog/documentation/content/en/tracing/trace_search_and_analytics/_index.md

 ## Search and Analytics Overview

-[Trace Search and Analytics][1] gives you the ability to search all ingested or retained spans using any tag on any span.
-Depending on whether you are searching Live (the last 15 minutes, rolling) or all retained spans, the data used to power your queries will change.
+[Trace Search and Analytics][1] gives you the ability to search all ingested or Indexed Spans using any tag on any span.
+Depending on whether you are searching Live (the last 15 minutes, rolling) or all Indexed Spans, the data used to power your queries will change.

 Live data is all [Ingested spans][2] and is available in real-time for the past 15 minutes.
 The Datadog UI will also have a 'Live' indicator next to the time selector whenever you are in Live mode.
-More than 15 minutes in the past data is all [retained spans][3].
+More than 15 minutes in the past data is all [Indexed Spans][3].
 You can customize settings for both [Retention and Ingestion][4] to send and keep exactly what data is most relevant to you.

 Send and retain exactly the spans you care about.
 Any retained span will have its entire associated trace automatically retained for completeness of viewing within Datadog.